← Help center

 Claim kit workspace

-• A deadline checklist derived from checkout date.
+• Deadline checklist derived from checkout date and platform evidence guidance.

-• Copyable reimbursement, evidence-summary, follow-up, and cover-note message templates.
+• Copyable and editable reimbursement, evidence-summary, follow-up, and cover-note message templates.

 What to include

 • Certificate PDF.
-Download it from the signed reservation and attach it as the acknowledgment record.
+The claim packet export includes it as the acknowledgment record.

 • Photos or videos.
 Capture the condition at turnover, timestamps, visible damage, smoke evidence, or unauthorized occupancy evidence.